AI Image Hair Looks Like Wires or Plastic Threads (Fix)

 Lower CFG gives the model permission to render mid-tones instead of forcing everything to high contrast.

-DPM++ SDE Karras at 25-30 steps renders soft organic textures noticeably better than Euler a or DDIM at the same step count.
+DPM++ SDE Karras at 25-30 steps renders soft organic texture noticeably better than Euler a or DDIM at the same step count.
+UniPC is a good second choice.
+For pure structure replacement during inpaint, DPM++ 2M Karras is also reliable.

 Step 4: Generate at higher base resolution